pharo-open-documentation/pharo-wiki/General/Baselines.md

 > The name of this method does not have to be `#baseline:`; however, that is the name that is commonly used.
 In fact, it is the `<baseline>` pragma which specifies that the method defines the spec of the project.

-If your project is stored using a metadataless format (Tonel or FileTree metadataless), which is the default since Pharo 6, you also need to override the `projectClass` method of the baseline in that way:
+If your project is stored using a metadataless format (Tonel or FileTree metadataless), which is the default since Pharo 6, you also need to override the `projectClass` method of the baseline in the following way:

 ```Smalltalk
 projectClass